mvirkkunen/dwprog/README.md

 ```

 Disable debugWIRE and re-enable ISP until the next power cycle.
 If you want to permanently disable
-it, issue the command and then reset the DWPROG fuse using ISP.
+it, issue the command and then reset the DWEN fuse using ISP.

 ```
 dwprog.py --help